-Many drought tolerant plants have silver foliage, as a survival mechanism.
-Some leaves are spotted with silver, others are completely grayish.
-In general, silver... foliage combines best with pastels, especially pinks and lavenders.
-But try mixing things up, to suit your own taste.
-I find silver and burgundy very subdued and pleasing.
+Many drought-tolerant plants have silver foliage as a survival mechanism.
+Some leaves are spotted with silver, while others are completely grayish.
+Silver foliage combines best with pastels, especially pinks and lavenders.
+Try mixing things up to suit your taste.

 02 of 06

-Brunnera blooms in mid-spring, with sprays of pale blue flowers.
 The flower will fade, but the foliage remains vibrant throughout the summer.
 To keep it looking its best, you may need to remove older leaves, as the new growth fills in.
-Grow it in a... partial shade garden with a rich soil and it will be very happy for years.
+Grow it in a partial shade garden with rich soil and it will be very happy for years.

-Although Dusty Miller is grown as a foliage plant, it does have yellow flowers.
-However... it is the leaves that are the main attraction and many gardeners actually trim off the flower buds, before they have a chance to bloom.
+Although dusty miller is grown as a foliage plant, it does have yellow flowers.
+Their leaves are the main attraction and many gardeners trim off the flower buds before they have a chance to bloom.

 05 of 06

-Silver foliage never looks softer than when it is paired with lavender-blue flowers and Russian Sage (Perovskia atriplicifolia) give you both.
-The flowers start off a gentle haze of blue and slowly open and brighten in mid- to late summer.
+Silver foliage never looks softer than when it is paired with lavender-blue flowers, and Russian sage (Perovskia atriplicifolia) gives you both.
+The flowers start a gentle haze of blue and slowly open and brighten in mid- to late summer.
 The plant looks like a masterful watercolor painting.

 06 of 06

-And the list goes on...These are my Top 5, but there are so many more to choose from.
 Gardeners in warm climates have the most choices.
 Many desert plants have gray leaves, as protection against the harsh conditions.
-If you live in at least USDA Hardiness Zone 8, Agave is a great choice.
-Not all are silvery gray, but many are.
-Agave gypsophila 'Marginata' ((Margined Gypsum Agave) has silvery-blue leaves with a buttery-yellow margin.
-The large grey leaves of Agave ovatifolia (Whale's Tongue Agave) quickly... spread to form a plant that's 36 inches tall and 5 feet wide.
+If you live in at least USDA Hardiness Zone 8, agave is a great choice.
+Not all are silvery-gray, but many are.
+Agave gypsophila 'Marginata' (margined gypsum agave) has silvery-blue leaves with a buttery-yellow margin.
+The large grey leaves of Agave ovatifolia ('Whale's Tongue Agave') quickly spread to form a plant that's 36 inches tall and 5 feet wide.
 It's hardy down to Zone 7.

-Lamb's Ear has earned a place in many gardens.
+Lamb's ears have earned a place in many gardens.
 It has some of the softest plant leaves you will find anywhere.
 The pale pink flowers are lovely in bloom, but the plant tends to go downhill quickly afterward and needs a good shearing.

-Japanese Painted Fern, (Athyrium niponicum), glows in a shade garden.
-The silver varieties, like the 'Pewter Lace', pale white 'Ghost' and silvery-blue 'Pictum' are among the best.
+Japanese painted fern, (Athyrium niponicum), glows in a shade garden.
+The silver varieties, such as the 'Pewter Lace,' pale white 'Ghost,' and silvery-blue 'Pictum' are among the best.

-Then there's Summer in Snow (Cerastium Tomentosum, Sea Holly (Eryngium Planum, Curry Plant (Helichrysum italicum), Cotton LAvender (Santolina rosmarinifolia, and the list goes on.
+Then there's snow-in-summer (Cerastium tomentosum), sea holly (Eryngium planum, curry plant (Helichrysum italicum), cotton lavender (Santolina rosmarinifolia), and the list goes on.